 - Parts entering the cleaning process are not always at the same baseline of cleaning, and this is seldom recognized or compensated for.

 - Contaminants can be introduced after the washing process, and the surface quality of parts degrades over time as they are stored in inventory.

 Manual Abrasion and Solvent Cleaning

-This is a very common method in most manufacturing processes to clean surfaces of oils, particulate and to modify the surface.
+This is a very common method in most manufacturing processes to modify and clean surfaces of oils and particulate.
 This manual process primarily involves an individual soaking a cloth with solvent or using a sheet of sandpaper and pulling it across a surface to clean it.
-Manual cleaning is reliant upon the employee to consistently use the proper techniques every time and to constantly monitor the procedure for possible contamination from the tools being used or due to doing the cleaning in an improper manner.
-Manual wiping and abrading can properly prepare a surface, however, there are several variables that should be considered to ensure success:
+Manual cleaning relies on the employee to consistently use the proper techniques every time and to constantly monitor the procedure for possible contamination from the tools being used or due to doing the cleaning in an improper manner.
+Manual wiping and abrading can properly prepare a surface.
+However, there are several variables that should be considered to ensure success:

-- Wiping should be uni-directional and the wipe changed or rotated after each swipe.
-Many people wipe in a circular motion which does not remove the contaminants, it simply spreads them around.
+- Wiping should be uni-directional, and the wipe should be changed or rotated after each swipe.
+Many people wipe in a circular motion which does not remove the contaminants; it simply spreads them around.

-- Cleaning cloths may contain chemicals that transfer to surfaces and leave behind residues that adversely impacts proper adhesion.
+- Cleaning cloths may contain chemicals that transfer to surfaces and leave behind residues that can adversely impact proper adhesion.
 Even a new package of clean cloths from a supplier may include impurities that transfer chemicals that negatively impact adhesion.